mesosphere/dcos-docs-site/pages/version-policy/index.md

 ## DC/OS Version Lifecycle

 Mesosphere tests DC/OS Enterprise with specific components and operating systems as covered in the [DC/OS Version Compatibility Matrix](#compatibility-matrix).
-This testing is provided in the DC/OS Platform Interoperability Matrix and support for customers under a license and support agreement is defined within the <a href="https://mesosphere.com/mesosphere-support-terms/">Mesosphere Support Terms</a>.
+This testing is provided in the DC/OS Platform Interoperability Matrix.
+Support services for customers under a license and support agreement is defined within the <a href="https://mesosphere.com/mesosphere-support-terms/">Mesosphere Support Terms</a>.

 ### Versioning Definitions